 Welcome to the Kingston & District Trap, Skeet, and Sporting Clays Club website.
-This year of 2017 marks our 44th year of operation since 1973.
+Year 2018 marks our 45th year of operation since 1973.
 Our Certificate of Incorporation was received on Feb 2, 2016 as a not-for-profit corporation.
 The aim of our site is to provide information on the shotgun sports in the Kingston region, the promotion of outdoor sports at our club, and primarily, the safe handling of firearms.

 Our facility provides an excellent venue for shotgun enthusiasts and hunters to participate in traditional disciplines such as Trap, Skeet, and Sporting Clays.
 We operate all year around and always welcome visitors and guests of other shotgun sport clubs.
 We have a vast array of seasoned shooters ranging from novice to advanced as well as a Club Pro for skeet.